Lichess Ladders

 • and your challenger’s rating is lower than yours

-11. All communication between you and your opponent should be carried out via Lichess messages, unless otherwise agreed
+15. All communication between you and your opponent should be carried out via your challenges page, unless otherwise agreed

 • You have 24 hours to claim a forfeit